 For more of the best yoga mats, see our buying guide.

-Choose the Gritin Resistance Bands if you are looking to tone your body with minimal equipment – whether that's due to space issues or because you want to be able to work out anywhere.
+Choose the SHREDDY Resistance Bands if you are looking to tone with minimal equipment – whether that's due to space issues or because you want to be able to work out anywhere.
 You can take these bands to the gym with you once it reopens, or on holiday, to work out outside and more.
-Five bands come in a set so you can use them throughout your fitness journey – they grow as you do.
+You buy the bands based on your fitness level, and they come in a handy sustainable cotton drawstring pouch so you can pop them in your bag.

 When in use

-Made from latex for durability reasons due to their nature, these resistance bands really are suitable for all fitness levels.
-They come in five different sizes from light to medium and XX heavy, with an extended length of 600mm by 50mm.
+Made from polyester, custom cotton and a rubber blend, these bands are latex-free, completely vegan.
+Due to their nature, these resistance bands really are suitable for all fitness levels.
+They come in five different strengths from light to XX heavy.
+The best part?
+They all look super cute – to make getting sweaty look good.